lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 6.
 Exercises for the learner
 ==================================

 6.1.
+In Step 2, some of the sizes of the TNOs were on order one kilometer, quite small for objects at the distance of Neptune.
+However, objects with high eccentricities could come closer to Earth, and be detected despite their small size.
+For the objects returned by the query in Step 2, plot the eccentricity vs. estimated diameter.
+Explore whether some of the smallest objects have large eccentricities.

+6.2.
 Plot the histogram of the number of visits to the Solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.

-6.2.
+6.3.
 Repeat the steps 4 and 5 for another object with a large number of observations (say another one with ``numObs`` > 2,000).
 Note that you already identified objects with large number of observations in Steps 3.1, 3.2, and 3.3.